JPToroDev/ProgrammaticPageView/README.md

 ```

 Configures a long press action for the page view indicator.
   - `action`: A closure to be executed when the page view indicator is long-pressed.

+**Note:** This action will work only if `interactionEnabled` is set to `true` for the page view indicator.

 ```swift
 func pageViewIndicatorSymbol(_ pageSymbol: String = "circle.fill", size: PageViewIndicatorSize = .regular, spacing: PageViewIndicatorSymbolSpacing = .default) -> Self